Last (TV series)

 Last (Korean: 라스트) is a 2015 South Korean television series based on the webtoon of the same name by Kang Hyung-kyu.
-Starring Yoon Kye-sang and Lee Beom-soo, it aired on jTBC on Fridays and Saturdays at 20:40 (KST) time slot from July 24 to September 12, 2015 for 16 episodes.
+Starring Yoon Kye-sang and Lee Beom-soo, it aired on jTBC on Fridays and Saturdays at 20:40 (KST) from July 24 to September 12, 2015 for 16 episodes.

 Synopsis

 Jang Tae-ho (Yoon Kye-sang) is a successful fund manager whose seemingly fool-proof financial deal goes horribly awry, leading to a loss of ₩35 billion and his business partner's death.
 In desperate straits, Tae-ho goes on the run from loan shark gangsters and descends into the underbelly of Seoul.
 He discovers a secret society of homeless people living inside Seoul Station, one that has its own strict hierarchy and rules.
 Tae-ho vows to find out what went wrong with his deal, claw himself up from rock bottom, and get his life back.